ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 The output files (in ``.png`` format) will be located in the ``postprd`` directory for the experiment.

+**Next Steps:**

+   * To configure an experiment to run METplus verification tasks, see the :ref:`next section <VXConfig>`.
+   * Otherwise, skip to :numref:`Section %s <GenerateWorkflow>` to generate the workflow.

 .. _VXConfig:

 Configure METplus Verification Suite (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Users who want to use the METplus verification suite to evaluate their forecasts need to add additional information to their ``config.yaml`` file.
-Other users may skip to the :ref:`next section <SetUpPythonEnv>`.
+Other users may skip to the next step (:numref:`Section %s: Generate the SRW App Workflow <GenerateWorkflow>`).

 .. attention::
-   METplus *installation* is not included as part of the build process for this release of the SRW App.
+   METplus *installation* is not included as part of the build process for the SRW App.
 However, METplus is preinstalled on many `Level 1 & 2 <https://dtcenter.org/community-code/metplus/metplus-4-1-existing-builds>`__ systems.
-For the v2.1.0 release, METplus *use* is supported on systems with a functioning METplus installation, although installation itself is not supported.
+METplus *use* is supported on systems with a functioning METplus installation, but installation itself is not supported.
 For more information about METplus, see :numref:`Section %s <MetplusComponent>`.

 .. note::
-   If METplus users update their METplus installation, they must update the module load statements in ``ufs-srweather-app/modulefiles/tasks/<machine>/run_vx.local`` file to correspond to their system's updated installation:
+   If METplus users update their METplus installation, they must update the module load statements in ``ufs-srweather-app/modulefiles/tasks/<machine>/run_vx.local`` to correspond to their system's updated installation:

    .. code-block:: console